masakazutakewaka/rafter/README.md

     $ gem install rafter

 ## Usege
-Once you install the gem, it does
+Once you install the gem, it automatically does the followings for you.

-- build test DB with ridgepole when test is run
+- apply your schema file to the test database with ridgepole before spec is run
-- update ridgepole's Schemafile when 'rails g model ...' is executed
+- update your schema file when a model is generated with Rails CLI (`rails generate model ...`)
-- apply ridgepole's Schemafile when commands like 'rails db:setup' and 'rails db:reset' are executed
+- apply your schema file when databases are setup with Rails tasks (`rails db:setup`, `rails db:reset`)

+The path to your schema file defaults to `/app_root/db/Schemafile.rb`.

+You can change it by setting the env variable `SCHEMA_FILE`.

 ## Development